gravitational/teleport/docs/4.2/ssh_azuread.md

 10. On the SAML Signing Certificate select to download SAML Download the Federation Metadata XML.
    ![Download Federation Metadata XML](img/azuread/azuread-10-fedmeatadataxml.png)

-!!! warning "Important"  This a important document.
-Treat this file as you would a password.
+!!! warning "Important"

+    This is a important document.
+Treat the Federation Metadata XML file as you would a password.

 ## Create a SAML Connector